Hakuverse/ICT304/assignment/docs/SYSTEM_DESIGN.md

 | Recommendation / Intervention Engine | Non-AI (rule-based) | For any student predicted High Risk, computes how far each feature sits from the training-set average (z-score) and identifies the weakest factor, then returns a targeted recommendation text | `assignment/code/recommend.py` |
 | Batch Roster Processor + Dashboard | Non-AI | Accepts either a single-student form entry or a CSV upload of a whole class roster, runs every student through the selected mode's pipeline, and displays a sorted risk table (whole class) or a single detailed result (one student), with a sidebar toggle to switch mode | `assignment/app/dashboard.py`, `assignment/code/predict.py` |

+**Implementation status:** as of this PR, only the Risk Prediction Model and the CSV/roster prediction path (`predict.py`) are built and tested.
+The Recommendation Engine (`recommend.py`) and the Dashboard (`dashboard.py`) are designed but not yet implemented — the paths listed above are their planned locations, not evidence they currently exist.

 **Why the Recommendation Engine is non-AI, deliberately:** the brief asks for at least one non-AI sub-system, and a rule-based weakest-factor lookup is the right tool for this job anyway — it needs to be transparent and easy for a tutor to trust ("this student is flagged mainly because